georgik/esp32-spooky-maze-game/README.md

 Control: IMU
 - tilt the board to move the character
-- move up quickly to teleport
+- move quickly up to teleport
+- move quickly down to place dynamite and destroy walls around

 ```
 cd esp32-s3-box